PHERAstar FSX

 The measurement of HTRF assays is predominantly performed on microplate readers.
 Assay detection requires a microplate reader with TRF detection mode and the capability to measure two emission channels in one run, either sequentially or simultaneously.

-As the cryptate complex is typically excited at 337 nm, a xenon flash lamp or a specific excitation laser can be used as a light source.
+The cryptate complex is typically excited at 337 nm, which means a xenon flash lamp or a specific excitation laser can be used as a light source.
 A TRF laser focuses more energy at 337 nm and leads to better results with better discrimination between low and high signals.

-The PHERAstar FSX HTS microplate reader is equipped with so-called photon-counting PMTs for time-resolved fluorescence detection.
-While normally microplate readers simply give an integration value for the area under the curve during the integration time, time-resolved fluorescence -dedicated photon-counting detection monitors the whole decay curve of the lanthanide.
+The PHERAstar FSX HTS microplate reader is equipped with photon-counting PMTs for time-resolved fluorescence detection.
+Typically, microplate readers simply give an integration value for the area under the curve during the integration time, TRF-dedicated photon-counting detection monitors the whole decay curve of the lanthanide.

-Being a dual-wavelength emission assay, sequential or simultaneous detection of the two emission wavelengths is required.
-Commonly, HTRF microplate readers measure the two signals one after the other.
-However, the simultaneous detection of the two channels bears some advantages over sequential detection.
+In a dual-wavelength emission assay, sequential or simultaneous detection of the two emission wavelengths is required.
+Commonly, HTRF microplate readers measure the two signals sequentially.
+However, the simultaneous detection of the two channels has some advantages over sequential detection.

-Signal intensity in time-resolved fluorescence detection depends on concentration and not on the overall quantity of a tracer, as is the case for instance in radioactivity.
-Consequently, homogeneous time-resolved fluorescence assays can be downscaled while maintaining accuracy and reproducibility.
-This is further supported by the use of a highly sensitive HTRF plate reader like the PHERAstar FSX.
+Signal intensity in TRF detection depends on concentration and not on the overall quantity of a tracer, like in radioactivity.
+Consequently, HTRF assays can be downscaled while maintaining accuracy and reproducibility.
+This is further supported using a highly sensitive HTRF plate reader like the PHERAstar FSX.

-The Homogeneous Time-Resolved Fluorescence technology can be applied to analyze binding events in cells or in biochemical assays in 96, 384, and 1536 well plate formats for different biological settings such as protein-protein (ligand-receptor) and protein DNA/RNA interactions, GPCR signaling, kinase assays, cytokines, and biomarkers.
+The HTRF technology can be applied to analyze binding events in cells or in biochemical assays in 96-, 384-, and 1536-well plate formats for different biological settings such as protein-protein (ligand-receptor) and protein DNA/RNA interactions, GPCR signaling, kinase assays, cytokines, and biomarkers.

 Additionally, it is suitable for most cell-based procedures, allowing measurements of the cell lysate in the presence of a cell culture medium.

-The HTRF technology is particularly diffused in the drug screening community.
+HTRF technology is widely used in the drug screening community.
 Advantages include flexibility, reliability, increased assay sensitivity, higher throughput, and fewer false-positive/false-negative results.

 The technology is also helpful in the identification of false positives.
 For more information see AN 359: Identification of false positives in a HTRF® screen for small molecule inhibitors of PD-1/PD-L1.